OlaPietka/Hybrid-Images/README.md

 # Hybrid image

-The goal of this project was to create *hybrid image* using the approach described in [*SIGGRAPH 2006* paper by Oliva, Torralba, and Schyns](https://stanford.edu/class/ee367/reading/OlivaTorralb_Hybrid_Siggraph06.pdf).
+The goal of this project is to create *hybrid image* using the approach described in [*SIGGRAPH 2006* paper by Oliva, Torralba, and Schyns](https://stanford.edu/class/ee367/reading/OlivaTorralb_Hybrid_Siggraph06.pdf).